parthsharma1410/react-chess/README.md

 # REACT-CHESS
-Chess board game made using react and javascript. \
+Chess board game being built using react and javascript. \
 Code will be updated soon :)

 ## Getting Started with Create React App